BERLIN (Reuters) - From swing, salsa and sex to tango, transvestites and techno, Berlin’s nightlife offers something for everyone.

 At a dimly-lit kinky club called Insomnia some people switch their everyday clothes for latex or leather in the changing rooms near the entrance while others strip off and head into a whirlpool.
 Some openly have sex while loud music pumps out.

-“Here people can be absolutely free and they can fulfill their hidden dreams.
+“Here people can be absolutely free and they can fulfil their hidden dreams.
 We are crossing borders.
 Almost the only important rule is: No means no!” said Dominique, who runs the Insomnia club with her husband.

 In other clubs, discos throb and drag kings and queens strut their stuff in shows.